getsetup-io/embed-npm-package/README.md

 - `"login"`: This indicates that the user wants to use the embedded chat experience on the _Join Class_ and that the parent page has not already provided a token to use.
 You should navigate the user to your login experience and redirect them to the page they are currently on once they are authenticated.
 - `"home"`: This indicates that the user wants to navigate to the home page of the parent site.
 You should navigate the user as appropriate.
 - `"help"`: This indicates that the user needs help.
 This is handled by the parent site as appropriate.
 You should navigate the user to your help pages, or show a dialog over the iframe, or any other response to a help request that makes sense for your site.
+- `"discover"`: This indicates that the user wants to navigate to the page where you have embedded the GetSetUp _Discover_ page.
+For example the user clicked the back button on the _Watch_ page.
+- `"watch"`:  This indicates that the user wants to navigate to the page where you have embedded the GetSetUp _Watch_ page.
+This happens when the user clicks a class listing on the _Discover_ page, or if the user clicks a recommended class in the explore panel on the _Watch_ page.
+In this case the `navigationCallBack` will also be passed a `classId` that you MUST pass back to the createIframe function to ensure the class is loaded for the user, as well as a `classSlug` that you MAY use to construct a pretty URL on the page embedding the _Watch_.

 ### Page Layout
 The iframe is created with the following styles attached: